 Contractor may, at its discretion, co-brand other marketing materials such as TV, radio, out-of-home, print, digital, social, etc.

-Contractor shall comply with Covered California co-branding requirements related to the format and use of the Covered California logo as outlined in the Covered California Brand Style Guide.
-Covered California shall post the updated Brand Style Guide on the Contractorextranet website provided by Covered California (Marketing Home, in the Resources folder).
+.
 2.4.2 Marketing Materials that Must Be Submitted to Covered California

 a) Co-branded Materials.
 Contractor must submit all co-branded marketing materials to Covered California at least ten (10) days prior to releasing materials publicly unless specified otherwise within this Section.
 The materials provided to Covered California under this Section will not require prior approval by Covered California before the Contractor distributes such materials; provided, however, that Contractor shall make a good faith effort to incorporate any changes proposed by Covered California with respect to such materials.

 b) Acquisition Marketing Materials.
-Contractor shall provide Covered California with marketing materials and related collateral used by Contractor to promote enrollment of the individual market inside and outside Covered California, such as TV, radio, out-of-home, print, digital, social, or any other media channel used in the campaigns on an annual basis and at such other intervals as may be reasonably requested by Covered California.
+Contractor shall provide Covered California with marketing materials and related collateral used by Contractor to promote enrollment of the individual market inside and outside Covered California, such as TV, radio, out-of-home, print, digital, social, or any other media channel used in the campaigns at least thirty (30) days prior to Open Enrollment Period, and at least thirty (30) days prior to Special Enrollment Period, and at such other intervals as may be reasonably requested by Covered California.
 Materials submitted should be a representative sample of the larger body of work.

 c) Marketing Plans.
 Contractor and Covered California recognize that Enrollees and other health care consumers benefit from efforts relating to outreach activities designed to increase health awareness and encourage enrollment.
-The parties shall create and share marketing plans on an annual basis.
+The parties shall create and share marketing plans on an annual basis and at such other intervals as may be reasonably requested by Covered California.
 The marketing plans of Covered California and Contractor shall include proposed and actual marketing approaches, spending amounts (proposed and actuals when available), messaging and channels, and provide samples of any planned marketing materials and related collateral.
-The Contractor shall include this information for both Covered California and the outside individual market.
+The Contractor shall include this information for both Covered California on and off-exchange individual market efforts.

 d) Contact Guidelines.
-Covered California creates and posts an Enrollee Contact Guideline document for Contractors on the Marketing Resources page of the Covered California extranet website.
+Covered California creates and posts an Enrollee Contact Guideline document for Contractors on the Marketing Resources page (Hub page, Marketing Resources library, QHP-QDP Enrollee Contact Guideline folder) of the Covered California extranet website.
 This document outlines the instances when Enrollees should contact the Contractor and when they should contact Covered California.
 Contractor shall provide Enrollees with information on the instances when Enrollees should contact the Contractor and when they should contact Covered California to resolve inquiries.
 Contractor may provide this information to Enrollees by: welcome letter or package, buck slip, insert, website or mail.
 Contractor shall submit to Covered California how the Enrollee Contact Guideline document was shared with Enrollees at least (30) days prior to Open Enrollment.
 The materials provided to Covered California under this Section will not require prior approval by Covered California before the Contractor distributes such materials; provided, however, that Contractor shall make a good faith effort to incorporate any changes proposed by Covered California with respect to such materials.

 e) Contractor Logo.
 In the event of a logo modification or rebrand, Contractor shall submit new logo to Covered California in a high-resolution design file format.
 Covered California will make a reasonable effort to update the Contractor logo on all platforms in a timely manner.
 If Covered California advertising or collateral assets are already in production or live in market, Contractor acknowledges there may be some delay with incorporating the new version of the logo across all applicable assets.